AlexanderGTumanov/hep-th-rag/README.md

 )
 ```

 This prompt contains several specific technical terms, but most of the phrasing remains fairly vague in the broader context of high-energy theory.
 As a whole, however, it is well suited to identifying a particular sequence of papers written by the author of this project and collaborators between 2021 and 2025.
-In particular, the following four papers should be expected to rank highly:
+In particular, the following three papers should be expected to rank highly:

 - **2308.08432:** *Wilson Loop Duality and OPE for Super Form Factors of Half-BPS Operators* by Benjamin Basso, Alexander G. Tumanov
-- **2209.06816:** *Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons* by Yuanhong Guo, Lei Wang, Gang Yang
 - **2112.10569:** *An Operator Product Expansion for Form Factors III.
 Finite Coupling and Multi-Particle Contributions* by Amit Sever, Alexander G. Tumanov, Matthias Wilhelm
 - **2105.13367:** *An Operator Product Expansion for Form Factors II.
 Born level* by Amit Sever, Alexander G. Tumanov, Matthias Wilhelm